TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Deliverable.md

 <br/>

   #### Lookup
-To select something from your Knowledgebase, click Lookup.
+To select something from your Knowledgebase, click Lookup.<br/>
  A popup window will display all your entries.
 Scroll or search through them.
 The search feature will look for the keyword in the name, tags, or content.
 Larger entries have a preview option.
 Once found, click the blue "Select" button.

   ![lookup](/img/how_to_create_a_deliverable/step_20.png)